02 Jun 2019

 So the world is God's classroom.
 Do you realize?
 Do you learn?
 Do you know?
 But that's not enough, because Jesus did not say, “Do you not yet perceive?”
 But He also says, “Do you not …?”
 You see, all forget already.
 “Do you not remember?”
 So, it's important not just to realize, but to remember.

-You know that's why God gave us the church, Pastors.
-Because Pastors are here to help you remember.
+You know that's why God gave us the church [and] pastors.
+Because pastors are here to help you remember.
 I am glad that all of us have leaky brains.
-Because if you can remember everything perfectly, I will be out of job very soon.
+Because if you can remember everything perfectly, I will be out of a job very soon.

 And if you think about it, God takes this memorial, this - helping people remember, very seriously.
 You will recall, after Israel crossed the River Jordan, what are they supposed to do?
 Catch some fish and barbecue by the riverside?
 Nope, but they were commanded to set up a memorial.
 “When you get out of the riverbed, each tribe take one stone and we will build a memorial.”